murilobellatini/dialog2rasa/README.md

 # Dialog2Rasa Converter

 Transform your Dialogflow agents into Rasa format, suitable for Rasa version 3 and above.
-This CLI tool streamlines the migration process from Dialogflow to Rasa, ensuring a smoother transition for developers aiming to leverage Rasa's capabilities.
+This CLI tool streamlines the migration process from Dialogflow to Rasa, ensuring a smoother transition for chatbot migrations.
 It converts the Dialogflow export into Rasa YAML format.

 ## Installation